 2. On-Premise Agent: These Monitoring Agents are deployed in your local network, in key network locations like your head office, branch office, data centers and network devices.
 They allow you to monitor network performance from your end.
 We recommend the Software (Linux, Windows, Docker) agent that can be installed on your favorite Linux distribution, including Amazon Linux and Amazon Linux 2.

-B. Choose the Right Agent Location: Microsoft Network Monitoring Locations
+I. Choose the Right Agent Location: Microsoft Network Connectivity Locations

-B. Choose the Right Agent Location: Microsoft Network Monitoring Locations
+I. Choose the Right Agent Location: Microsoft Network Connectivity Locations

 Microsoft applications like Teams and Office 365 store customer data all of Microsoft's global cloud locations.
 So when you’re looking to monitor the performance of these apps, it’s important to choose a Monitoring Agent which has been deployed in the Data Center located closest to the Microsoft Data Center closest to you.